NeilMountford/pt-prep/session1/Setting up GitHub.md

     - If you accidentally close the browser at any point you can find your repository again by going to the [GitHub page](https://github.com/) whilst logged in.
 You'll see a list of repositories on the left, click the one that has your username in it

 ## 3. Use your repository for GitHub pages
-GitHub has built in functionality to use a repository as a webpage and host it for you.
+GitHub can host a webpage for you.
 By enabling this you will be able to view your blog page on the internet as you develop it.

 1. From your fork of the starter repository, click the "Settings" section near the top
 2. Scroll down to the "GitHub Pages" section